kai-niemi/data-loader/README.md

           ...

 This sample configuration will create three separate CSV files with 100 customers, 100 orders and 100 order items.
-It will also create an `.output/import-accounts.sql` file with `IMPORT INTO` SQL statements in toplogical order inferred from the foreign key relationships.
+It will also create an `.output/import.sql` file with `IMPORT INTO` SQL statements in topological order inferred from the foreign key relationships.

 Example: